 Bachelor of Arts in German Language and Cultural Studies

-Students can explore the German cultural experience through the Temple University German Society and through contacts with the German communities in the Philadelphia region, including
+Students can explore the German cultural experience through the Temple University German Society and through contacts with German communities in the Philadelphia region, including

 - Cannstatter V.V.,